JazTheCoder/spooder-bot/README.md

 It'll be able to do dumb stuff like check if you're an idiot or check your baldness (eventually).
 # Version
 Currently on version 1.0 with a stunning, yes, stunning, 3 commands.
+# Feedback
+Let me know if there is some part of the code that can be refined.